-In its first two months, key trends are already beginning to emerge about the individual coverage health reimbursement arrangement, a more efficient benefits model that’s gaining traction over traditional employer-sponsored group plans.
+The Individual Coverage HRA (ICHRA) is still relatively new.
+We put together this report to show that in its first two months alone, key trends began to emerge about the individual coverage health reimbursement arrangement, a more efficient benefits model that’s gaining traction over traditional employer-sponsored group plans.

-“With more than 200 companies signed up with ICHRA so far, we’re starting to paint a picture of the future state of the market,” says Jack Hooper, CEO and founder of Take Command Health.
+“With more than 200 companies signed up with ICHRA so far, we’re starting to paint a picture of the future state of the market,” says Jack Hooper, CEO and founder of Take Command.

 - Businesses within the following sectors lead in the early adoption of ICHRA: nonprofit/associations (20%), professional organizations like engineers and architects (14%), tech companies (11%) and healthcare providers and services (9%).

 - Employers are taking advantage of the uncapped contribution limits and really customizing allowances to fit their budgets and employee needs.
 Rates for single employees range from $400-$1,200 a month and $500-$1,500 for families on average.
 Most companies are keeping the reimbursement structure fairly simple, preferring to offer the same rates to all employees or vary by family status.
 Fewer employers are choosing the option to vary by age.

 - Most commonly used classes include salaried vs hourly employees, geographic area, and full-time vs. part-time.

 - ICHRA is gaining traction in states that have strong individual markets, like California, Texas, Florida and Oregon.
 Take Command has clients in 36 states as well as Washington D.C. so far.

 - 6% of ICHRA enrollees are ALEs, 16% are mid-size companies with 10-49 employees, and the remainder are small businesses with less than 10 employees.

 - 66% of ALEs designed their ICHRA to reimburse premiums only and varied the rates by age of employee—a direct correlation to how their previous group plan benefit was structured.